Quantum key distribution over a metropolitan network using an integrated photonics based prototype: Abstract

 \section{Abstract}

-An industrial-scale adoption of \ac{QKD} requires the development of practical, stable, resilient and cost-effective hardware that can be manufactured at large scales.
-In this work we present a high-speed (1.25\unit{\giga\hertz}), field-deployable \ac{QKD} prototype based on integrated photonics, that is consolidated into standard 19-inch rack compatible units.
-Through integrated photonics, the system prioritizes autonomous long-term stability in metropolitan settings.
-The architecture is further simplified by removing the need for chromatic dispersion compensation over metropolitan distances (below 100km).
-We demonstrate continuous key exchange over more than 4 km of metropolitan optical fiber, where the prototype maintained stable, uninterrupted operation across a measurement spanning more than 12 day-night cycles without manual intervention.
+Transitioning \ac{QKD} towards industrial-scale deployment requires the development of practical, stable, resilient and cost-effective hardware that can be manufactured at large scales.
+In this work we present a high-speed (\qty{1.25}{\giga\hertz}), field-deployable \ac{QKD} prototype based on integrated photonics, consolidated into standard 19-inch rack compatible units.
+This prototype leverages integrated photonics to address the requirements for autonomous long-term stability in metropolitan settings.
+The architecture demonstrates the potential for simplifying metropolitan links by removing the need for chromatic dispersion compensation up to \qty{100}{\kilo\meter} through optimized laser and detection parameters.
+We demonstrate continuous key exchange over a deployed metropolitan optical fiber link, where the prototype maintained stable, uninterrupted operation across a measurement spanning more than 12 day-night cycles without manual intervention.
+Furthermore, the system's performance limits were characterized by extending the channel with fiber spools and extra attenuation on the receiver side, demonstrating continuous key exchange up to \qty{105}{\kilo\meter} without chromatic dispersion compensation.

 \acrodef{QKD}{Quantum Key Distribution} \acrodef{PIC}{Photonic Integrated Circuit} \acrodef{QC}{Quantum Channel} \acrodef{MZI}{Mach–Zehnder interferometer} \acrodef{IM}{Intensity Modulator} \acrodef{DCF}{Dispersion Compensating Fiber} \acrodef{QC}{Quantum Channel} \acrodef{RF}{Radio Frequency} \acrodef{VOA}{Variable Optical Attenuator} \acrodef{FPGA}{Field Programmable Gate Array} \acrodef{QBER}{Quantum Bit Error Rate} \acrodef{TEC}{Thermo Electric Cooler} \acrodef{EIC}{Electronic Integrated Circuit} \acrodef{FWHM}{Full Width Half Maximum} \acrodef{MMI}{Multimode Interference} \acrodef{BS}{Beam Splitter}